Kristie Snape: Owner and Program Developer

 Elizabeth Peace: Adaptive Aquatics Instructor, Billing and Funding Advisor, Pool and Program Coordinator

-Elizabeth is trained in Adaptive Aquatics and is a fabulous addition to our team.
-Her kind spirit and rigorous lessons speak for themselves.
-She comes to us with loads of swimming experience and does an excellent job of tapping into the potential of each of our students with a balance of warmth with high expectations.
+Elizabeth is trained in Adaptive Aquatics as a swim instructor for our team and also handles all billing endeavors.
+Her kind spirit and gentle way with her lesson kids speaks for itself!
+She comes to us with loads of swimming experience, competing in the 500m freeystle and 100m butterfly for her high school, and does an excellent job of tapping into the potential of each of our students with a balance of warmth with high expectations.
+Elizabeth is certified in WSI, Lifeguard, and CPR/First aid.
+Her swim team experience and love of being in the water helps fuel her passion for helping people of all ages reach their swimming goals!

-Corinne Thompson is the newest member of the Neverland Team!
-Corinne attends the University of North Georgia and is pursuing a degree in Journalism with a focus in sports broadcasting.
-Corinne has always had a passion for helping others.
-Throughout her middle and high school years, Corinne spent a majority of her free time volunteering for her local therapeutic riding facility as well as school organizations in the classroom; and has competed alongside special Olympic athletes as a unified partner for the Special Olympic Equestrian Horse Show every year in October.
+Corinne has been on staff as an instructor for 2 years and has recently taken on the roll of handling all social medias, design, and website responsibilities for Neverland alongside her regular lessons.
+Corinne attends the University of North Georgia and is pursuing a degree in Communications with a focus in multimedia journalism.
+She has always had a passion for helping others, and spent most of her time in middle and high school volunteering at her local therapeutic riding facility and the Special Olympic Horse Show every October.
 As someone who thrives on personal relationships, Corinne loves getting to know every one of her students in order to help them succeed!
+Corinne is a certified Lifeguard, WSI, and in CPR/first aid.

 Cierra Cappon: Adaptive Aquatics Instructor